philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.4.1 =
+* Fixed: Fixed UUID not generating properly in widget editor.

 = 1.4.0 =
 * New: Use block API v2 with useBlockProps.
 * Fixed: Registering block with block.json file.